-“Everyone at Pinnacle is excited about a big year ahead, with a record number of scholarships being offered to more amazing LGBT+ students, and I’m personally thrilled to welcome three diverse and talented new Board members to the team.” said Paul.
+“Everyone at Pinnacle is excited about a big year ahead, with a record number of scholarships being offered to more amazing LGBTIQ+ students, and I’m personally thrilled to welcome three diverse and talented new Board members to the team.” said Paul.

-“At the same time as we grow nationally, and seek to light the spark within more LGBT+ scholars, we want to ensure at the Director level we have the breadth and depth to sustainably support Pinnacle’s vision.”
+“At the same time as we grow nationally, and seek to light the spark within more LGBTIQ+ scholars, we want to ensure at the Director level we have the breadth and depth to sustainably support Pinnacle’s vision.”